 In 1880 the atheist Edward Aveling contacting Darwin and asked permission to dedicate one of his books to him.
 Darwin declined, stating that his own field of expertise was science, and that he had no right to adjudicate on religious matters.

-In a letter to John Fordyce close to the end of his life, Darwin admitted to ever changing views on religious matters and to being personally undecided on many things, but stated “even in my most extreme fluctuations I have never been an atheist in the sense of denying the existence of God”.
+In a letter to John Fordyce close to the end of his life, Darwin admitted to ever-changing views on religious matters and to being personally undecided on many things, but stated “even in my most extreme fluctuations I have never been an atheist in the sense of denying the existence of God”.
 These sentiments expressed to Fordyce can be taken as an accurate summary of his final position.

 Epilogue

 In 1860 a young Anglican priest, having read and accepted Darwin’s theory of evolution, preached a sermon to his congregation on the lack of any need for a conflict between science and religion.
 That Darwin convert and priest was none other than William Temple, who by 1880 had risen to the position of Archbishop of Canterbury.
 The English Church simply saw no reason to argue with Darwin over a matter that they didn’t consider to be particularly relevant to Christianity.
 Clergy of this period generally accepted the validity of science as a tool for investigating the natural world.
-But they saw it as only part of a full knowledge of reality, which must be complemented by supernatural knowledge, which can only be imparted to each person individually, and which is cultivated through a life of virtue, prayer, and contemplation.
-When he died in 1882 Darwin was buried inside West Minster Abbey alongside Newton, Maxwell, Faraday, and other great British Scientists.
+But they saw it as only part of a full knowledge of reality, which must be complemented by supernatural knowledge that can only be imparted to each person individually, and which is cultivated through a life of virtue, prayer, and contemplation.
+When he died in 1882 Darwin was buried inside West Minster Abbey alongside Newton, Maxwell, Faraday, and other great British scientists.
 It was a symbol of the harmony that existed between science and religion in 19th century England, and neither the church nor the press saw any reason to object.

-A far cry, all this, from the mass opinion of today amongst both the general public and scientific professionals with university qualifications.
+A far cry, all this, from today’s mass opinion amongst both the general public and scientific professionals with university qualifications.
 So what changed?
 The change in attitude can actually be pinned down rather precisely to the period between 1875 and 1900, and the publication of two extremely influential yet largely fictitious books which gave inaccurate renditions of various well known historical events.
-A conflict was invented between what were pitted as bold-spirited and progressive scientists on the one hand, and the suffocating influence of the bigoted church on the other.
+A conflict was invented between what were pitted as bold-spirited and progressive scientists on the one hand, and the suffocating influence of the church on the other.
 These stereotypes and their apparent conflict have become deeply engrained in public imagination.

 Science became linked to freedom and excitement, the church with repression and stagnation.
 This in turn lead to a reassessment of thought with regard to various other religious attitudes towards money, sex, and life orientation which were very inconvenient for young libertarians.
 The movement caught the imagination of influential sectors of the public, and made for great reading, but was based solidly on fiction rather than fact.

 A subsequent change in the content of children’s books and school textbooks cemented this attitude.
 From the 1880s onwards, one generation after another grew up believing that Columbus sailed around the world to prove to the church that the earth was round, and that Galileo was forced by church authorities who ignored scientific evidence to retract his heliocentric cosmological model because they felt threatened by it.
-Children’s books have been responsible for indoctrinating children with completely wrong ideas about the history of the relationship between science and religion across the Western world for well over 100 years.
+Children’s books have been responsible for indoctrinating completely wrong ideas about the history of the relationship between science and religion across the Western world for well over 100 years.
 The effect, sadly, is still very much in force today.
 (The misrepresentation of the relationship between science and religion and misreporting of high profile events such as the trial of Galileo is covered here.)